Skip to main content

 Easing the burden on practitioners

-As well as systems that can help recommend treatment for patients, Pacmed is also working on algorithms to support doctors and patients throughout hospital care.
-One model will help the Emergency General Practitioner's Center (huisartsenpost in Dutch) predict the actual urgency of a patient’s condition – which could help vastly reduce the number of people being sent for emergency care incorrectly, and in turn save costs and time for medical practitioners.
+Pacmed is also working on algorithms to support doctors and patients throughout hospital care, as well as systems that can help recommend treatment for patients.
+One model will help the Emergency General Practitioner's Center (huisartsenpost in Dutch) predict the actual urgency of a patient’s condition – which could help vastly reduce the number of people being sent for emergency care incorrectly and, in turn, save costs and time for medical practitioners.

 “A problem that the emergency care units have is that they have seen a big increase in the number of patients that are classified as urgent, but a decrease in the number of patients actually in need of urgent care, so that creates a lot of pressure on emergency care doctors, and it impacts the quality of care.”

-Another machine learning model is being developed to help assist doctors to make a discharge decision at an intensive care unit (ICU), reducing the chances of a patient being readmitted or developing more complications further into their recovery.
+Another machine learning model is being developed to help assist doctors in making a discharge decision at an intensive care unit (ICU), reducing the chances of a patient being readmitted or developing more complications further into their recovery.
 Pacmed is now working hard to get these models into the implementation stage so they can see the results of their systems in practice.

 "Working in AI in Amsterdam is very exciting.
 You have consortium and research groups – like the Big Data Alliance – and there are great professors of AI here, like Mark Hoogendoorn and Max Welling, who started Scyfer.
 The other founder of Scyfer, Jörgen Sandig, is working with us.
-In Amsterdam there’s the opportunity to learn from academics, and there’s also a lot of great talent coming from the universities as well from abroad.”
+In Amsterdam, there’s the opportunity to learn from academics, and there’s also a lot of great talent coming from universities and abroad.”

 Building a business for the future

-For Pacmed, the future is seeing their applications being used in hospitals and GP practices, and helping patients and doctors alike.
+For Pacmed, the future is seeing their applications in hospitals and GP practices, as well as helping patients and doctors alike.
 “For us, we’re transitioning from a project company to a product company.
 Projects don’t help patients, but products do.
 I don’t think that there are many companies that have our experience in AI in healthcare, so we want to share that knowledge on a broad scale, through scientific papers, meetups and blogs.
-By doing that, we become an AI thought-leader and help hospitals in the Netherlands to make their centres AI driven, and so play a big part in how this technology influences healthcare in the future.”
+By doing that, we become an AI thought-leader and help hospitals in the Netherlands to make their centres AI-driven, and so play a big part in how this technology influences healthcare in the future.”

 Contact amsterdam inbusiness